How to keep your employees motivated before Christmas holidays

 💡

 People stay more motivated at work when it actually feels like the season is coming, ignoring it is a bad idea.
-A warm, festive environment can actually enhance productivity by reducing stress and promoting a sense of belonging.
-Consider hosting a casual end-of-year team lunch or a virtual holiday trivia game to bring people together.
-Even a simple gesture like sharing holiday cards or thank-you notes can make the workplace feel more personal and appreciated.
+A cheerful environment leads to better productivity and reduces stress at the workplace.
+Such activities like a casual lunch or a holiday trivia game can encourage togetherness.

 Read more: